 Where does creativity spring from?
-Brian Koppelman’s fascinating podcast conversation with Geddy Lee of Rush offers some possible answers to this impossible question.
+Brian Koppelman’s fascinating podcast with Geddy Lee of Rush offers some possible answers to this impossible question.*

 Finding, building and exploring your own creative voice over a sustained period is not easy.
 Identifying and understanding the source of your creative voice can be even harder.
-I think about these matters constantly.

 Creative self-expression can be such a personal matter of trust in gifts you do not understand.
 You almost don’t want to jinx the source of your creativity by examining it.
 The unexamined creative life might feel like the only one that it is possible to live.